How to make sure your accountancy practice gets paid on time

-But, whether you get the direct debit organised, or get some money up front, or decide to give your clients 30 days’ (or indeed 60 days’) credit, then you must invoice immediately.
+But, whether you get the direct debit organised, or get some money up front, or decide to give your clients 30 days’ (or indeed 60 days’) credit, you must invoice immediately.

 This is made far easier with accounting software, which allows you to create and issue invoices within minutes.

-This is vital – if you delay your invoice, you risk your client saying it has not been received in the agreed time and therefore not in their system, and open to delays.
+This is vital – if you delay your invoice, you risk your client saying it hasn’t been received in the agreed time and therefore not in their system, and open to delays.

-Make sure your client has received it, the right person has received it (maybe the buyer needs to forward it to their finance department) and it is logged in their payment system.
+Make sure your client has received it, the right person has received it (maybe the buyer needs to forward it to their finance department) and it’s logged in their payment system.

 Treat each invoice with full care and attention.
-And don’t worry if you feel that your client will be offended by your professional approach.
+And don’t worry if you feel your client will be offended by your professional approach.
 If your client is as good as they think they are, they too will be doing the same thing with their customers.

 Top payment tips from accountants

-Paul Donno is the managing director of 1 Accounts Online Ltd. He says: “Clearly set out your payment terms to your customers and stick to them.
-Automate your software to send statements and reminders and keep your bank feeds up to date so that you have the information available to know who is not paying.
+Paul Donno is the managing director of 1 Accounts Online Ltd and adds: “Automate your software to send statements and reminders and keep your bank feeds up to date so that you have the information available to know who is not paying.